dowan/canopsis-webcore/src/canopsis/monitoring/doc/FR/fr_fastack.rst

 Case: On manager account assign right ACK without Fast ACK
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+- Login on  canopsis with root/root
+- Go to profiles = permissions
+- Edit "Manager" role
+- Add rights on view_event (read/write)
+- Add "ack" right
+- Remove "fastack" right
+- Save
+- Login on canopsis with canopsis/canopsis
+- Go to events page
+- On each line you should see button with check (ACK) but you shouldn't see the **underline check (Fast ACK)**

 Case: On manager account assign right Fast ACK without Fast ACK
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+- Login on canopsis with root/root
+- Go to profiles = permissions
+- Edit "Manager" role
+- Add rights on view_event (read/write)
+- Remove "ack" right
+- Add "fastack" right
+- Save
+- Login on canopsis with canopsis/canopsis
+- Go to events page
+- On each line you shouldn't see button with either check (ACK) or **underline check (Fast ACK)**